firefly-iii/firefly-iii/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/firefly-iii/firefly-iii/tree/master)

+### Using Sandstorm.io

+You can find Firefly III in [the Sandstorm.io marketplace](https://apps.sandstorm.io/app/uws252ya9mep4t77tevn85333xzsgrpgth8q4y1rhknn1hammw70).
+You can run it on your own installation or on Oasis.

 ## More about Firefly III

 Personal financial management is pretty difficult, and everybody has their own approach to it.